 North Korea watchers say that the reclusive leader underwent a surgery to remove a cyst at some point during the last month or so.
 If true, this explains his long absence from foreign and domestic news reports in recent months.
 During his absence, analysts speculated why he retreated from public view for so long and why he was using a cane upon his return.

 This most recent round of purges and executions comes in the wake of what seemed to be a power struggle with Kim’s uncle, from the news reports Igor commented on.
 His uncle, Jang Song Thaek, was eventually executed in 2013.
 Since that time, theories and speculations about the political situation among the top brass of North Korea have abounded.

 As with anything else coming out of North Korea, it is unclear if these recent events reflect the strength or weakness of Kim’s regime.
 About a month ago, the North sent an envoy to the South for the Asian Games.
-Besides being present at the games themselves, the governments from the North and the South arranged one of the highest level meetings in years between the two.
 Whether future high level talks later in 2014 will happen or not remains to be seen.

 A smart revolution is beginning in Amberg, Germany.
 This doesn’t mean a rise in IQ, but in another area of smartness: technology.
 German officials, businessmen and academics are using the area for the beginning stages of smart factory development.
 Germany hopes to create fully automated and Internet-based factories that work without human input and assistance, like in this vimeo from Jared.

 The factory works by creating a way for each product to communicate with production machines.
 It starts with someone placing an order online.
 An identification tag attaches to the product bottle or casing.
 It then goes through the production process wirelessly transmitting the order information from the tag and to the machines.
 In theory, each tag could have different versions of the product.
 They could be created flawlessly with this system.